MarketingPip/Markdown-Tag-2/README.md

 How to use <b><i>Markdown Tag</b></i>:

-  Add support to any website to use markdown ANYWHERE with a simple tag!
-Like so -
+ To render Markdown to HTML simply use a md tag -

             <md>
     # Markdown Support